 Fast, near-silent autofocus systems are worth paying for because they make the lens smoother to use, while fancy glass elements reduce aberrations like distortion and color fringing, and weather sealing protects your lens in bad weather.
 Optical image stabilisation is practically a must-have when using telephoto lenses, and you do without it at your peril.

 The maximum focal length of the lenses in this roundup is 300mm, and this is fine for most sports and some wildlife photography.
-If you need more magnification than this, though, you're into super-telephoto photography, which you'll find in a separate guide.
+If you need more magnification than this and you're into super-telephoto photography, there are lenses which you'll find in a separate guide.